2021 Year in Review

 Participants gained employment while in housing

 Participants connected to SNAP food assistance

 The McShin Foundation collected results across multiple domains from our alumni community.
 Participants are living a higher quality of life when they are succeeding, exhibiting positive outcomes, in three areas of their personal lives: have they been arrested since leaving The McShin Foundation, are they employed, and are they still engaged in recovery.

-Participants that have not been arrested since leaving The McShin Foundation.
+Alumni report that they have not been arrested since leaving The McShin Foundation.

-Of The McShin Foundation alumni that are currently employed.
+Of The McShin Foundation alumni report that they are currently employed.

-Of alumni that are currently still engaged in recovery.
+Of alumni report that they are currently still engaged in recovery.